r-lib/vctrs/tests/testthat/_snaps/assert.md

     Condition
       Error in `my_check_vector()`:
-      ! `foo` must be a vector, not a <vctrs_foobar> object.
+      ! `foo` must be a vector, not a <vctrs_foobar> object. x Detected incompatible S3 list.
+To be a vector, the object must explicitly inherit from <list> or should implement a `vec_proxy()` method.
+Class: <vctrs_foobar>. i If this object comes from a package, please report this error to the package author. i Read our FAQ about creating vector types (`?howto_faq_fix_scalar_type_error`) to learn more.

 # obj_check_vector() error contains FAQ links and correct bullets